Rustic Hoppy

 Requests Rejoin!

-rejoined the formation!
-Some may
+formation!
+Some may remember Tom

-remember Tom (Jammer) Jamrosy from the later months of the Bien Hoa
+(Jammer) Jamrosy from the later months of the Bien Hoa operation.
+Rustic 30 was his call sign and he served

-and he served in our mission from April thru July of 1971.
-You can find his contact information here on the site.
+in our mission from April thru July of 1971.

 YOUR INPUT IS ALWAYS REQUESTED!

-all news items of significant events in your life if you would like them
+Please send all news items of significant events in

-contributions from the Night Rustic FACs and designed by webmaster Dave
+site is hosted through contributions from the Night Rustic FACs and designed

 |